jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/registers-ram.rst

     :width: 500 px
     :align: center

-    A D flip-flop with a multiplexer, which can be used as a register.
+    A D flip-flop with enable, which can be used as a register.
 When the :math:`EN` signal is low, the multiplexer selects the :math:`Q` signal, meaning the value of :math:`Q` will be fed back into the D flip-flop, which will be re-latched on a clock pulse, leaving the value stored effectively unchanged.
 When :math:`EN` is high, the value from the :math:`D` line will be latched on a clock pulse.

-* This type of structure is called a *register*
+* This type of structure is called a D flip-flop with enable, and can be used as a *register*

     * For registers, it is common to ignore :math:`\lnot Q`